Nursing R.N.-M.S.N. for the Registered Nurse

-- Completion of an Undergraduate or graduate Statistics course.
+- Completion of an undergraduate or graduate statistics course.

-- Two professional letters of recommendation supporting the applicant's potential success in the Master's program from graduate prepared nurses or faculty members who can address the applicant's potential or ability for functioning in the Family Nurse Practitioner, or Nurse Educator role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
+- Two professional letters of recommendation supporting the applicant's potential for success in the Master's program from graduate prepared nurses or faculty members who can address the applicant's potential or ability for functioning in the Family Nurse Practitioner, or Nurse Educator role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
 Applicants currently enrolled in a nursing program must submit at least one (1) recommendation from a faculty member in that program.

-Once admitted to the MSN Program the new RN-MSN student must follow all policies as posted in the MSN Handbook.
+Once admitted to the MSN Program the RN-MSN student must follow all policies as posted in the MSN Handbook.

-If the student decides to continue with the three graduate courses, they must also register for and take NURS 450RN: Nursing Capstone.
+If the student decides to continue with the three graduate courses, he/she must also register for and take NURS 450RN: Nursing Capstone.
 Upon successful completion of the capstone course, these students will apply for graduation and receive their BSN degree.

 - General Education Requirements